tksridharan007/tksridharan007/README.md

 - 🚀 Data Science and ⚛ Machine Learning Enthusiast from Pollachi, India.

-- 🙍🏽‍♂️ Current: Looking for Internship in 2023.
+- 🙍🏽‍♂️ Current: Looking for 6 Month(July to December) Internship in 2023.

 - 📦 Passionate about learning new things and how-stuff-works besides programming.